owasp-amass/docs/docs/index.md

 ### Step 6: Monitor and Analyze Data

 Once the containers are running, Amass will start collecting information on the domain you specified.
-The data is logged and can be visualized using the newly introduced dashboards (if you're using an [advanced setup](advanced-usage.md).
+The data is logged and can be visualized using the newly introduced [dashboards](advanced-usage.md).

 You can also inspect logs from the running containers by using: